klaytn/klaytn-docs/docs/node/core-cell/system-requirements.md

 ## Storage Requirements <a id="storage-requirements"></a>

-Assuming 100 TPS in average, 300 bytes average transaction size, and 1-second block latency, the expected daily storage requirement is 2.5 GB/day \(=300x100x86400\).
+Assuming 100 TPS in average, 300 bytes average transaction size, and 1-second block latency, the expected daily storage requirement is about 2.5 GB/day \(=300x100x86400\).

 ## Operating System <a id="operating-system"></a>